snatch59/keras-autoencoders/README.md

 * A convolutional autoencoder: convolutional\_autoencoder.py
 * An image denoising autoencoder: image\_desnoising.py
 * A variational autoencoder (VAE): variational\_autoencoder.py
+* A variational autoecoder with deconvolutional layers: variational\_autoencoder\_deconv.py

 All the scripts use the ubiquitous MNIST hardwritten digit data set, and have been run under Python 3.5 and Keras 2.1.4 with a TensorFlow 1.5